-- swelling of the face, lips, mouth, tongue or throat, difficulty in breathing (angioedema) (See section 2 "Warning and precaution"), - sudden wheeziness, chest pain, shortness of breath, or difficulty in breathing (bronchospasm)

-Very rare (may affect up to 1 in 10,00 people)

-- unusual fast or irregular heartbeat, chest pain (angina) or heart - weakness of arms or legs, or problems speaking which could be a sign of a possible stroke, - inflamed pancreas which may cause severe abdominal and back pain accompanied with feeling very unwell, - yellowing of the skin or eyes (jaundice) which could be a sign of - skin rash which often starts with red itchy patches on your face, arms or legs (erythema multiforme).
+- swelling of the face, lips, mouth, tongue or throat, difficulty in breathing (angioedema) (See section 2 "Warnings and precautions") (Uncommon - may affect up to 1 in 100 people), - severe dizziness or fainting due to low blood pressure (Common may affect up to 1 in 10 people), - unusual fast or irregular heart beat, chest pain (angina) or heart attack (Very rare may affect up to 1 in 10,000 people), - weakness of arms or legs, or problems speaking which could be sign of a possible stroke (Very rare may affect up to 1 in 10,000 people), - sudden wheeziness, chest pain, shortness of breath, or difficulty in breathing (bronchospasm) (Uncommon may affect up to 1 in 100 people) - inflamed pancreas which may cause severe abdominal and back pain accompanied with feeling very unwell (Very rare may affect up to 1 in 10,000 people), - yellowing of the skin or eyes (jaundice) which could be a sign of hepatitis (Very rare may affect up to 1 in 10,000 people), - skin rash which often starts with red itchy patches on your face, arms or legs (erythema multiforme) (Very rare may affect up to 1 in 10,000 people).

-Tell your doctor if you notice any of the following side effects: Common (may affect up to 1 in 10 people):
+Tell your doctor if you notice any of the following side effects:

+Common (may affect up to 1 in 10 people)

 - headache,

+- dizziness,

-- dizziness. vertigo,
+- vertigo,

 - pins and needles,

 - vision disturbances,

-- tinnitus (sensation of noises in the ears)
+- tinnitus (sensation of noises in the ears),

 - cough,

 - shortness of breath (dyspnoea),

-- gastro-intestinal disorders (nausea, vomiting, abdominal pain, taste disturbances, dyspepsia or difficulty of digestion, diarrhoea, constipation),
+- gastrointestinal disorders (nausea, vomiting, abdominal pain, taste disturbances, dyspepsia or difficulty of digestion, diarrhoea, constipation),

-- allergic reactions (such as skin rashes, itching), muscle cramps.
+- allergic reactions (such as skin rashes, itching),

+- muscle cramps,

-- feeling of weakness.
+- feeling of weakness,

+- hypotension.

-Uncommon (may affect up to 1 in 100 people):
+Uncommon (may affect up to 1 in 100 people)

 - mood swings,

+- sleep disturbances,

-- sleep disturbances, dry mouth,
+- dry mouth,

 - intense itching or severe skin rashes,

-- formation of blister clusters over the skin,
+- formation of blister clusters over the skin (pemphigoid),

-- kidney problems, impotence,
+- kidney problems,

+- impotence,

+- sweating,

-- sweating, excess of eosinophils (a type of white blood cells),
+- excess of eosinophils (a type of white blood cells),

+- somnolence,

-- somnolence, fainting,
+- fainting,

 - palpitations,

+- tachycardia,

-- tachycardia, vasculitis (inflammation of blood vessels),
+- vasculitis (inflammation of blood vessels),

 - photosensitivity reaction (increased sensitivity of the skin to sun),

 - arthralgia (joint pain),

 - myalgia (muscle pain),

-- chest pain, malaise.
+- chest pain,

+- malaise,

 - oedema peripheral,

+- fever,

-- fever, fall,
+- fall,

-- change in laboratory parameters: high blood level of potassium reversible on discontinuation, low level of sodium, hypoglycaemia (very low blood sugar level) in case of diabetic patients, increased blood urea, and increased blood creatinine. - depression
+- change in laboratory parameters: high blood level of potassium reversible on discontinuation, low level of sodium, hypoglycaemia (very low blood sugar level) in case of diabetic patients, increased blood urea, and increased blood creatinine.

+- depression

-Rare (may affect up to 1 in 1000 people):
+Rare (may affect up to 1 in 1000 people)

-- psoriasis worsening,

 - changes in laboratory parameters: Increased level of liver enzymes, high level of serum bilirubin.

+- psoriasis worsening

 - dark urine, feeling sick (nausea) or being sick (vomiting), muscle cramps, confusion and seizures.
 These may be symptoms of a condition called SIADH (inappropriate antidiuretic hormone secretion).

 - decreased or absent urine output

 - flushing

 - acute renal failure

-Very rare (may affect up to 1 in 10,000 people):
+Very rare (may affect up to 1 in 10,000 people)

-- eosinophilic pneumonia (a rare type of pneumonia), - rhinitis (blocked up or runny nose), - changes in blood values such as a lower number of white and red blood cells, lower haemoglobin, lower number of blood platelets
+- confusion, - eosinophilic pneumonia (a rare type of pneumonia), - rhinitis (blocked up or runny nose), - changes in blood values such as a lower number of white and red blood cells, lower haemoglobin, lower number of blood platelets. - haemolytic anaemia in patients with a congenital deficiency of G-6PDH

-If you have these symptoms contact your doctor as soon as possible.
+If you have these symptoms contact your doctor as soon as possible